nus-cs1010/2324-s1/docs/unix-advanced.md

 ![keyboard](figures/keyboard.png)

 We only need to use the keys colored in pink.
-And since these keys concentrated in a small region on the keyboard, for most of us, we can reach the keys if we just position our hands over the keyboard[^1], we only need to move _our fingers_ to type.
+And since these keys are concentrated in a small region on the keyboard, for most of us, we can reach the keys if we just position our hands over the keyboard[^1], we only need to move _our fingers_ to type.

 [^1]: The recommended placement of hands over the keyboard is so that the thumbs are over the ++space++ bar, the left fingers are over ++a++ ++s++ ++d++ ++f++, and the right fingers are over ++j++ ++k++ ++l++ ++semicolon++.